Markf1994/segretaria-digitale-backend/README.md

 The test suite uses a temporary SQLite database, so no additional configuration is required.

+## Continuous Integration

+All pushes and pull requests trigger a GitHub Actions workflow.
+It sets up Python 3.11, installs the dependencies from `requirements.txt` and runs `pytest`.
+The job fails if any tests fail.

 ## Deployment

 When deploying on platforms like Render or Railway, ensure `wkhtmltopdf` is